NCAlgebra/NC/DOCUMENTATION/README.md

     NCInverse[ArrayFlatten[{{IdentityMatrix[2], m1}, {m1, IdentityMatrix[2]}}]]

-## Quadratic polynomials, second directional derivatives and convexity
+## Quadratic Polynomials, Second Directional Derivatives and Convexity

 The closest related demo to the material in this section is `NC/DEMOS/NCConvexity.nb`.